7 Safety Tips for Moving with Kids

 In conclusion, try to keep smaller children out of the moving process so they don’t expose themselves to harm.
 If they can’t stay with friends or relatives, arrange for a babysitter and designated play area with plenty to occupy their attention.
 During the move, keep a box of children’s essentials handy, stay positive, and be sure to get back to a normal routine as soon as possible.
 Organization and healthy attitudes are the key to a smooth and safe moving experience.

-Emily Preston is a stay-at-home mom of a three-year-old human hurricane, freelance writer, cat lover, fitness junkie, and a huge fan of nature and eco-living.
+Author info: Emily Preston is a stay-at-home mom of a three-year-old human hurricane, freelance writer, cat lover, fitness junkie, and a huge fan of nature and eco-living.
 You can follow her via Twitter @emilypreston555